The Lisska Center for Intellectual Engagement

 4. Academic Funding Opportunities

 The Lisska Center serves as a hub for funding student research and academic enhancement travel.
+In addition, faculty can apply for funds to enhance their courses.
 Specifically:

-• The Student Academic Travel Fund provides up to $750 per student for travel to academic conferences to present papers or posters.
-Requests should be made to the Program Assistant of the Lisska Center.
+The Student Academic Travel Fund provides up to $750 per student for travel to academic conferences to present papers or posters.
+For Fine Arts students and Creative Writers this would be the equivalent of participating in a performance or workshop.

-• The Student Research Fund provides up to $500 per student for conducting senior research or other research during the academic year.
+Student Research Funding provides up to $500 per student for conducting senior research or other research during the academic year.
 The SRGC reviews and approves all awards.

-The Lisska Center also administers a number of other Denison scholarships and awards, including the A. Blair Knapp Award, the Kenneth Joseph Hines Memorial Award, the Reverend John and Arlena Hasel Endowed Award, the Megan Lisska and Elin Lisska Christensen Award in the Humanities, and the Provost's Academic Excellence Award.
+The Lisska Center also administers a number of other Denison scholarships and awards, including the A. Blair Knapp Award, the Kenneth Joseph Hines Memorial Award, the Reverend John and Arlena Hasel Endowed Award, the Megan Lisska and Elin Lisska Christensen Award in the Humanities, the Dr. David Baker Endowed Fund for Experiential Learning, and the Provost's Academic Excellence Award.

 5. Intellectual Programming